THE ART OF PERFECT FRYING

 The two major reasons why we have splashing or hot oil splattering wildly about is the presence of water in HOT OIL or presence of water molecules trapped in fat.

 So you need to Pat dry your protein sometimes before frying especially if you are basting.
-Also, make sure the oil isn’t too hot before dropping your food inside so it won’t burn you.
+Also, make sure the oil is not too hot before dropping your food inside so it won’t burn you.

 Never drop hot oil no matter what happens when carrying it from point to another.
 Even if it splashes on you during the movement or the handle suddenly becomes too hot for your hand.
 Suffer it like that or gently place it down.
 NEVER DROP THE CONTAINER!!!!!!